Top tips from our trainees

 Read Kirsty's story here.

-Lucy Allinson is a languages trainee, a recent graduate and a former Dixons City Academy student.
+Lucy, MFL trainee, and a former Dixons City Academy student

 "My top tip for any trainees or applicants would be to stay organised from the beginning and balance your workload by managing your time.
 It is normal to sometimes feel overwhelmed, especially for anyone who is new to the profession, so being prepared is important."